-- Category 1 UA: Maximum starting weight of 750 grams.
+- Category 1 UA: maximum take-off weight up to 750 grams.

-- Category 4 UA: From a starting weight of 20 kilograms and less than 100 kilograms.
+- Category 4 UA: From a weight of 20 kilograms and less than 100 kilograms.

 - Category 5 UA: All other unmanned aerial vehicles that do not fall into the four categories above.